odiseoteam/OdiseoBlogBundle/doc/tests.md

-## Test the plugin
+## Test the bundle

-We are using Behat, PHPSpec and PHPUnit to test this plugin.
+We are using Behat, PHPSpec and PHPUnit to test this bundle.

 ### How to run the tests